Skip to main content

 Students attending lecture.

-LSAT Prep Diversity Initiative
+Subsidized Campus LSAT Prep

-Hunter sponsors a special discounted LSAT Preparatory Diversity Initiative.
+Hunter sponsors a special Subsidized Campus LSAT Preparatory Initiative.
 This extended class begins with the Part I Introduction, 5 Sundays at the start of the spring term, followed by guided self study prior to Part II Intensive Summer component of the course which begins after Memorial Day.
 Active recruitment for the spring component begins in the late fall and requires an application for consideration.
 Priority for participation in the Part II Intensive Summer component is given to students who have successfully completed the Part I Introduction in the spring immediately before.

 Melinda Katz event for Prelaw students.

-Panels, Discussions, Visits
+Legal Education: Panels, Discussions, Visits

 Students benefit from a clear understanding of what it means to pursue a legal education.
 You want to know what skills and experiences will prepare you for law school success, while you are still an undergraduate plan your academic coursework, building your resume, and exploring your interests.
 Hunter regularly hosts visits to law schools, meetings with admissions officers, conversations with law students, and discussions with financial aid officers about how to pay for law school.

-Short-Term Professional Mentoring
+Legal Careers: Short-term Professional Mentoring

 Students have frequent occasion for contact with Hunter alumni who are part of New York City’s rich and diverse legal community.
 Events have included panel and luncheon discussions addressing career paths in different areas of legal practice including: finance; intellectual property; employment; immigration; personal injury; family; criminal law and others.
 Our annual "Law Day" party at the end of spring term, where we celebrate recent law school acceptances and students can mingle with a variety of attorneys, is one of our most popular events of the year.